tissx/badgr-ui/README.md

 ### Building

-Build the packaged files for deployment with `npm run build:prod`
+Build the packaged files for deployment with `npm run build`

-Run the tests with `npm run test:ci`
+Run the tests with `npm run test`

 All files in `dist` constitute the build artifact.